Climate Pollution Reduction Grant (CPRG)

 U.S. EPA Climate Pollution Reduction Grant (CPRG) Planning and Implementation Phases

-We also encourage you to check out the regional climate action planning virtual engagement hub >>> Thrive Together.
+We also encourage you to check out the regional climate action planning virtual engagement hub: Thrive Together.

 Background

 The CPRG program is designed to provide flexible support to communities regardless of where they are in their climate and implementation process.
-The upcoming opportunities will allow community-based organizations (CBO) serving frontline communities to engage with local and or state governments to design and implement programs that can help improve housing, increase access to clean transportation, reduce food waste, support renewable energy, and tackle any other climate-related risks your communities identify.
+The upcoming opportunities will allow community-based organizations (CBO) serving frontline communities to engage with local and or state governments to design and implement programs that can help improve housing, increase access to clean transportation, reduce food waste, support renewable energy, and tackle other climate-related risks your communities identify.

 Green House Gas (GHG) Inventories